stuhirstphotobox/awssecurity/risksandvulns.md

 - KMS - Access policies are too permissive.
 Too many services can call decrypt function for keys.
 * **Vulnerability Management**
 - AMIs are not hardened
-- No patching process for instances - no evidence of patching occurring.
+- No patching process for instances
 - No vulnerability scanning on instances
 * **Compliance**
 - Lack of visibility of current compliance status